CyrilSharma/Battlecode2025/README.md

-# Repository for Team Om Nom
+# Repository for Team Om Nom (3rd Place Finalists, Winner of US Quals)

 # Build System
 All the real code lives in the templates subdirectory of current.